Our editors independently test, research, and recommend the best products. You can learn more about our review process

 I had dropped so many pieces of equipment on my feet before because they didn't lock together like this one.
 Once it's folded away, I can store the vertical climber in my hall closet or even under my guest bed.

 Other climbers I looked at did not fold as flat and could only be stored in a closet.

 If you haven't seen a vertical climber before, you should check out this video.
 It can be hard to imagine how it works.

 The video shows how the this machine works and gives an overview of the all the benefits of a vertical climbing workout.

 The Maxi Climber has been a great fit for my space-saving and calorie burning needs.
-The flat-folding mechanism allows me to store it in my living room.
-I can even fit it under my big couch!
+The flat-folding mechanism allowed me to store it in my living room.
+I could even fit it under my big couch!
 When the kids are down for a nap, I can sneak in a workout.

-Unlike the loud treadmill or elliptical, the Maxi climber makes a minimum amount of noise.
+Unlike the loud treadmill or elliptical, the Maxi climber made a minimum amount of noise.
 The only sound is the swishing of the bars moving up and down.

 Even though I'm only moving my body weight, it's an intense workout.
 Ten minutes is currently enough of a workout for me to get sweaty and sore.
 After I'm done, I can slide the Maxi climber back under the couch before the kids even wake up.

 When this steel product came mostly assembled in the box, I breathed a sigh of relief.
 It was easy to put together.
 I didn't even need any help from my husband!

 Compared to other vertical climbers in my reviews, which sometimes charge $100 for a professional installation, this design was far superior.
 The ease of assembly and folding convinced me to rate the design and size highly.
 I also couldn't believe that it would fit under my bed, but it did!

 Once I started using this machine, I found that some features were lacking.
 The timer does not show the current amount of calories burned.
 It only summarizes the workout at the end.
 I like to track my progress along the way.